cian-gmit-da2020/PandS-Projects/README.md

 # weeklyTask7.py, also includes mobydick.txt

 - This programme uses command line arguments to open and read a file and return a count of characters in the file
-- The programme uses imports the sys module and uses the fuction argv to access the command line arguments
+- The programme imports the sys module and uses the fuction argv to access the command line arguments
 - The programme assigns the second command line argument as the string value to use for the filename
 - The programme sets the search variable **letter** to default **e**
 - The programme checks to see if the user has entered a third command line argument and if that argument is a single charachter then it updates the search letter variable to the argument